driskell/log-courier/docs/codecs/Multiline.md

 When using `"previous"`, if `"previous timeout"` is not 0 any buffered lines will be flushed as a single event if no more lines are received within the specified time period.

+### `"max multiline bytes"`

+*Number.
+Optional.
+Default: `spool max bytes`*

+The maximum multiline length to process.
+If a multiline block exeeds this length, it will be split across multiple events.

+This setting can not be greater than the `spool max bytes` setting.